haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-binding-sites/index.md

 </a>

 Remember here that the receptor consists of three identical chains.
 For the docking we renumbered the chain to avoid overlap and gave them a unique segid (A).
-You can distinguish the various chains by the corresponding resisude numbering:
+You can distinguish the various chains by the corresponding residue numbering:

 * Chain A starts at residue number 1
 * Chain B starts at residue number 2001